CognitiveScale/cortex-profiles-sdk-examples/aggregate-queries/README.md

     * The first volume mount is sharing the [Spark-submit config file](./src/main/resources/conf/spark-conf.json).
     * The second volume mount shares the LocalCatalog contents and other local application resources.
     * The third volume mount is the output location of the joined connection.
-    * Make sure the spark-conf point to `"spark.redis.host": "host.docker.internal",` for the container to be able to access redis.

 The end of the logs should be similar to:
 ```